russelljjarvis/Spike2Vec.jl/main.typ

 align(center + bottom)[
   #image("figures/vector_differences_another_NMNIST.png", width: 70%)
   *Two spike time encoded numerals, were read in to the Julia-lang namespace, then the spiking neuromorphic data were converted to vectors over $1200$ channels.
-Orange and Blue plots are vectors corresponding to two distinct NMNIST data labels.
-Rapid positive alternating deflections are visible in both vectors, because the NMNIST data is caused by pixel activations, when $2D$ pixel derived data sources are converted into a $1D$ vector, sparse clusters of activated pixels, have regular gaps between them.
-Herein lies a heatmap of dis-simarity matrices constructed using the NMNIST dataset, ie the heatmap above, comes from analysing spike train distance across the NMNIST data set numbers: 0-9 represented as spiking events.
-There are 300 total presentation number presentations.
-All nine numbers are incrementally cycled through.
-Number presentations within the one number are contiguous, (the dataset is not shuffled), and this contiguity is reflected in the heatmap too.*
-]
+Orange and Blue plots are vectors corresponding to two distinct NMNIST data labels.* ]